Nafeeza Towheed, Integrative Counsellor and Psychotherapist, PG Dip, MBACP

 Cultural issues, identity, home and belonging, loneliness, isolation, existential crises etc.

-- An initial exploratory meeting takes 1-1.5 hours and is charged at a flat rate of £60.
+- An initial exploratory meeting takes around 60-75 minutes and is charged at a flat rate of £60. *Special January discount of 50% off if booked by 31 January 2017*

-- Subsequent weekly sessions last 50 minutes and take place at the same time and day.
+- Subsequent sessions last 50 minutes and take place at the same time and day each week.

-- Therapy session start from £60 - depending on your individual financial circumstance.
+- Therapy fees start from £60 per 50 minute session - depending on your individual financial circumstance.
 I operate a sliding-scale on a case-by-case basis, which we can discuss at our first meeting.

 - I also hold a few reduced-cost places for full time students and those on a lower income.
-It is important to me to make therapy accessible for as wide a range of people as possible.
 Do ask if you require one of these places*

-*Please note, reduced-cost places are limited and may only take place at certain times of the day
+*Please note, reduced-cost places are limited and only available in the daytime.

 As a London-born, second generation, Asian woman with roots in East Africa and the Caribbean, I believe I can offer a certain insight and perspective on minority experience in the UK.